martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 categories: photography computing
 ---

-For as long as there's been digital photography, there's been JPEG — _it's been the standard digital photo format for over 30 years!_ — but its direct sucessor, JPEG XL, is finally here (and it could even replace PNG and GIF, too!)
+For as long as there's been digital photography, there's been JPEG — _it's been the standard digital photo format for over 30 years!_ — but its direct sucessor, JPEG XL, is finally here (and it could even replace PNG and GIF, too).

 ### Why replace JPEG? ###